ValdiviaDev/Stardust-Engine/README.md

   	- You can drop a mesh scene file (fbx/.obj/.dae) in assets/meshes to charge the scene in the file.
 	- You can drop a scene file (.json) that you can create in the engine to open a scene.
 	- You can drop a texture file in assets/textures to apply said texture to the object.
+	- You can drag a mesh, texture or script from the assets panel to the corresponding component to charge the resource onto that GameObject.

 ## NodeGraph visual scripting instructions (Assignment 3)